emmaghl/QCP_7/README.md

 ```python
 qc.print_circuit()
 ```
 The python file should be run from the terminal, as running from an IDE may cause issues with printing the circuit.
+Also make sure that the terminal/IDE is wide enough to fit the circuit, or else the printed circuit will be will print a mess.
 The printed circuit should look like this:
 ```angular2html
     --H----•----H----X---------░---------X----H--
            |                   ░